Italian Lentil Soup Recipe

 - 2 cups cooked brown rice

 - 1. In a Dutch oven, saute onion in oil until tender.
 Add garlic; cook 1 minute longer.
-Add the water, broth, lentils, carrot, green pepper, oregano, basil and pepper flakes if desired.
+Add the water, broth, lentils, carrot, green pepper, oregano, basil and, if desired, pepper flakes.
 Bring to a boil.
 Reduce heat; cover and simmer for 20-25 minutes or until lentils are almost tender.

 - 2. Stir in the tomatoes, tomato paste and lemon juice.
 Bring to a boil.
 Reduce heat; cover and simmer 10 minutes longer or until lentils are tender.
 Serve with rice.
 Yield: 6 servings (2 quarts).